 Fullerton went to work at Fender’s shop on February 2, 1948.
 His first job was repairing amplifiers, and he and Fender began working on a prototype solidbody Spanish electric guitar the same year.

 The Fender company’s solidbody electric guitar debuted in 1950, going through more than one name change until it settled into the market as the Telecaster.
-Originally derided by musicians as a homely, plank-like instrument, it quickly won over guitarists with its distinctive “twang” tone, setting the stage for Fender’s further innovative musical instruments.
+Originally derided by musicians as a homely, plank-like instrument, it won over guitarists with its distinctive “twang” tone, setting the stage for Fender’s further innovative musical instruments.

-As for the “how and why” regarding the Precision Bass acquiring a 34″ scale (which is still the industry standard for electric basses), Fullerton recalled, “We tried some shorter scales like 30″ or 32″, but they didn’t seem to get the resonance we needed.
-We may have even tried a 36″ scale, but the distance between frets was too wide to be practical.
-In trying to get things right, we even took gut strings off of upright basses and wrapped wire over the part of the string that would be vibrating over the pickup.”George Fullerton Photo courtesy of Fender Musical Instruments Corp.”
+As for the how and why regarding the Precision Bass acquiring a 34″ scale, Fullerton recalled, “We tried shorter scales like 30″ and 32″, but they didn’t get the resonance we needed.
+We may have even tried 36″, but the distance between frets was too wide to be practical.
+In trying to get things right, we took gut strings off of upright basses and wrapped wire over the part of the string that would be vibrating over the pickup.”

-Fullerton is credited with the idea of the teardrop-shaped jack on the top of the Stratocaster.
-Such an innovation would help prevent damage to the instrument if a guitar cord was abruptly pulled out of the jack.
+Fullerton is credited with the idea of the teardrop-shaped jack on the top of the Strat, which helped prevent damage if a cord was abruptly pulled out of the jack.
+Fullerton’s wife, Lucille, suggested the phrase “Original Contour Body,” which appeared on a decal on the headstock.

 “The first custom-color instrument was a Fiesta Red Jazzmaster, and I still own it,” Fullerton said.
 “The sales staff laughed when it was introduced, but I had the last laugh!”

-Fullerton even owned patents on guitar design.
-One was for a three-bolt/tilt-neck adjustment, and he averred that his patent is not the one used on Fender instruments after he left the company.
+Fullerton owned a few patents on guitar design.
+One was for a three-bolt/tilt-neck adjustment, and he averred that his patent is not the one used on Fender instruments after he left the company; his was found on Music Man and G&L instruments.

-Fullerton’s patent was found on Music Man and G&L instruments.
 “The problem with the Fender type was that as the neck was adjusted, there was a shaft inside that was turning against a metal plate on the bottom of the neck, changing the angle,” he recalled.
 “This meant not enough vibration from the strings was being conducted through the neck joint, because contact between the neck and the body was lessened; there was a gap.
-My neck patent assured that a neck could be tilted while maintaining contact between the neck and the body.”
+My patent assured that a neck could be tilted while maintaining contact between the neck and the body.”

 Fullerton’s Guitar Legends book was later supplemented with Guitars From George and Leo: How Leo Fender and I Built G&L Guitars, published in 2004.